inikulin/ineed/README.md

 *Remark:* All URLs are collected in respect to `<base>` tag.
 The resulting URL will be an absolute URL if `.from()` method was used, `<base>` tag constains absolute URL or raw collected URL is already absolute.

 ###.reprocess action
-Applies plugins' operators to the source HTML-string.
+Applies plugins' replacing functions to the source HTML-string.
 The `result` of the action is the reprocessed HTML-string.

 *Example*:
 ```js